 “More and more people are beginning to feel the results of the heat here and of the close quarters, particularly those up front right near the Lincoln Memorial.
 Every few moments, it seems that someone is being lifted over the fence to the Red Cross people, put on a stretcher and taken to one of the first aid tents.
 Another woman has just been brought over the fence.” -Radio reporter Al Hulsen

-After the March, President Kennedy invited us back down to the White House, he stood in the doorway of the Oval Office and he greeted each one of us, shook each of our hands like a beaming, proud father.
+Lewis: After the march, President Kennedy invited us back down to the White House, he stood in the doorway of the Oval Office, and he greeted each one of us, shook each of our hands like a beaming, proud father.
 You could see it all over him; he was so happy and so pleased that everything had gone so well.

-The podium sort of cleared.
+Horowitz: The podium sort of cleared.
 Those of us who had worked on the march, the staff people and the SNCC staff, stood at the bottom of the memorial.
-We linked arms and we sang “We Shall Overcome” and we probably cried.
-There were some SNCC people who were cynical about Dr. King and we forced them to admit it was really a great speech.
+We linked arms and we sang “We Shall Overcome,” and we probably cried.
+There were some SNCC people who were cynical about Dr. King, and we forced them to admit it was really a great speech.

 My sister Dorie and I walked back to the hotel.
 In the lobby, Malcolm X was holding forth.
 He was talking about the “Farce on Washington.”
 Reporters and others were crowded around him.
 His ideal would have been, you take your freedom, grab it, not ask the government to free you.
 I do recall very clearly wondering who was right, King and us or Malcolm?

-It was the moment that America got the question answered that it had been asking since 1955 or even 1954 in Brown v.
-Board: What do these Negroes want?
-I think that King’s speech answered that question by saying “I have a dream that is deeply rooted in the American dream.”
+Cox: It was the moment that America got the question answered that it had been asking since 1955 or even 1954 in Brown v.
+Board [of Education]: What do these Negroes want?
+I think that King’s speech answered that question by saying, “I have a dream that is deeply rooted in the American dream.”
 King said what we want to do is fulfill the promise of the Declaration of Independence and the Constitution.

 “We feel that the real hero of this occasion is those thousands of people who came from all over.” -Activist and actor Ossie Davis

-After the March, Bayard told me that he had some time alone on the podium with Mr. Randolph.
+Horowitz: After the march, Bayard told me that he had some time alone on the podium with Mr. Randolph.
 And he said, “Chief, this is your vision, your dream.
 It’s come true at last.”
 He said that he saw tears in Mr. Randolph’s eyes.